Dan Lin

-Dan Lin (林暐 (林𬀩, Lín Wěi); born April 8, 1973) is a Taiwanese-American film producer.
-He is the founder and CEO of Rideback (formerly Lin Pictures until 2018), a film and television production company that he formed in 2008 that has a first-look deal at Universal Pictures.
+Dan Lin (林暐 (林𬀩, Lín Wěi); born April 8, 1973) is a Taiwanese-American film and television producer.
+He is the chairman of Netflix Films and the founder of Rideback (formerly Lin Pictures until 2018), a film and television production company that he formed in 2008.
 Lin produced Warner Bros.'
-Sherlock Holmes, Sherlock Holmes: A Game of Shadows, The Lego Movie, The Lego Batman Movie, The Lego Ninjago Movie, The Lego Movie 2: The Second Part, and the horror film It, which holds the record for highest-grossing horror film.
-Lin also produced Disney's Aladdin, a live action adaptation of the 1992 animated feature.
+Sherlock Holmes, Sherlock Holmes: A Game of Shadows, The Lego Movie, The Lego Batman Movie, The Lego Ninjago Movie, The Lego Movie 2: The Second Part, and the horror film It, which holds the record for the highest-grossing horror film.
+Lin also produced Disney's Aladdin, a live action adaptation of the 1992 animated feature, and Lilo and Stitch, a live action adaptation of the 2002 animated feature.

-Early life
+Early life and education

 Dan Lin was born in Taipei, Taiwan, the son of an executive in the international food industry.
 He moved to the United States at the age of five.

-In 1994, Lin received his undergraduate degree from the Wharton School of the University of Pennsylvania, and in 1999, he earned an M.B.A. from Harvard Business School.
+In 1994, Lin graduated with a Bachelor of Science (B.S.) degree in finance and marketing from the Wharton School of the University of Pennsylvania.
+He then earned a Master of Business Administration (M.B.A.) in 1999 from Harvard Business School.

 Career

 Between his first and second year at Harvard Business School, Lin undertook a summer internship program with Lorenzo di Bonaventura, who was then an executive with Warner Bros.
 Pictures.
 In 1999, a day after Lin's graduation, the studio executive offered Lin a junior position at Warners.
 Lin worked his way up to Senior Vice President of Production and left in 2007 to form his own company.
 During his eight years at Warners, Lin oversaw the development and production of the Academy Award-winning film The Departed, directed by Martin Scorsese.
-Other films Lin oversaw include 10,000 BC, directed by Roland Emmerich; The Aviator, directed by Martin Scorsese; Alexander, directed by Oliver Stone; TMNT; The Invasion; Unaccompanied Minors; Matchstick Men; Scooby-Doo 2: Monsters Unleashed; and Torque.
+Other films Lin oversaw include 10,000 BC, directed by Roland Emmerich; The Aviator, directed by Scorsese; Alexander, directed by Oliver Stone; TMNT; The Invasion; Unaccompanied Minors; Matchstick Men; Scooby-Doo 2: Monsters Unleashed; and Torque.

 In January 2008 he formed Lin Pictures, based at Warner Bros.
-He described the transition from development executive to producer as natural: "It’s a symbiotic relationship between the studio and the producers, we all work together towards the same goal – make the best movie possible."
+He described the transition from development executive to producer as natural: "It's a symbiotic relationship between the studio and the producers, we all work together towards the same goal – make the best movie possible."